 Awardees who fail to provide a Final Report shall be ineligible for further funding and all charges will be transferred to the PI’s department, negated only by the submission of a Final Report.

 The Accelerator Award program consists of proposal submission, committee review, invitation of finalists to present the proposals, selection of awardees, connection of awardees with external industry experts, final assessment and approval of budgets, release of funding to participating college, and reporting of results at two intervals.
-Award competitions will be announced up to three times each year.
+Award competitions will be announced up to four times each year.